With lower rates, you can boost your business while saving thousands on payments. Compare our top lenders and lock in your rate today.

 More than 800 lenders, community development organizations, and micro-lending institutions are authorized to issue SBA loans.
 Under the SBA’s 7(a) loan guaranty program, the lender provides the loan and the SBA promises to pay the lender a portion of the loan if the borrower defaults.

 Having government backing allows lenders to take on more risks when it comes to providing loans to small businesses.
-In the 2020 fiscal year, lenders issued a combined $28 billion in SBA loans.
+According to the U.S. Small Business Administration, in the 2024 fiscal year, lenders issued a combined $56 billion in SBA loans.

 For many businesses, an SBA loan is a way to get a lower interest rate than a regular business loan.